wbolster/argskwargs/doc/index.rst

   positional arguments (1, 2)
   keyword arguments {'foo': 'bar'}

-Arguably, this is not much better than using using two variables to for the positional and keyword arguments, so let's see what makes :py:class:`argskwargs` useful.
+Arguably, this is not much better than using using two variables for the positional and keyword arguments, so let's see what makes :py:class:`argskwargs` useful.

-Here is another way to do the same using :py:meth:`~argskwargs.apply()`:
+Here is another way to do the same using the :py:meth:`~argskwargs.apply()` method:

   >>> my_args.apply(print_arguments)
   positional arguments (1, 2)